 - Had special care for >48 hours, and no clear response to AOAE in both ears despite clear response on AABR.

-- Babies with the following risk factors need to be referred immediately to Audiology for assessment:
+- Babies with the following risk factors should be referred to Audiology for assessment:

 - Any parental or professional concern.